Georgegriff/griffadev/src/posts/building-a-blog-experimenting-with-color/experimenting-with-color.md

 The most important aspect of your color choice should be ensuring that you have sufficient color contrast for your text against your background color.
 This is not just to produce a nice looking design, but to also make sure that it is accessible to everyone.

-You can go about this in many ways, if you like to design in the browser, or just like hacking around in dev tools, I found that using Chrome dev tools for checking color contract was extremely effective.
+You can go about this in many ways, if you like to design in the browser, or just like hacking around in dev tools, I found that using Chrome dev tools for checking color contrast was extremely effective.
 There are also plugins available in design applications, such as Adobe XD.

 To use chrome to debug color contrast, I open up a random website, inspect an element that contains text e.g. a title, and then set its `background` and `color` properties.
 Dev tools will then provide you with color contrast information.